knpuniversity/symfony/knpu/ep3-doctrine/alice-faker-function.md

 bin/console doctrine:fixtures:load
 ```

 Hey, no errors!
-To *only* use the published genuses, we need a custom query.
+Now, to only show the published genuses on the list page, we need
+a custom query.